 The holy grail for cable equipment for home use is weight stacks.
 Why?
 Because weight stacks allow you to rapidly change the weight simply by removing and inserting the selector pin.
 Importantly this allows you to incorporate advanced training techniques such as drop sets into your program.

-Weight stacks are far more expensive than their plate loaded counterparts, and when you consider most home-based weight stack machines top out at 200lb, lessening the appeal for the more serious of weight trainers.
+Weight stacks are far more expensive than their plate loaded counterparts, and when you consider most home-based weight stack machines top out at 200lb, the lower weight capcity will lessen the appeal of weight stacking systems for the more serious of weight trainers.

-A machine such as the Xmark comes with a 400lb weight capacity.
+A machine such as the Xmark comes with a 400lb plate loaded weight capacity.
 That isn’t just some number they have thrown out there like a lot of these shady home gear companies do.

 This is Xmark, and trust me if they say it will take 400lb it will and probably a bit more.
 So although weight stacks are much faster to adjust, they do have their limitations.

-400lb weight load capacity is impressive for one of these machines not only does almost double the capacity of a stacking system; it comes at half the price.
+400lb weight load capacity is impressive for one of these machines not only does it almost double the capacity of a weight stacking system; it comes at half the price.

 Who Is The Xmark XM-7618 For?